Khoeckman/freebuild-plots/README.md

 invisStr (string) [&cDISABLED] - Used to display effect status in "Profile" menu

 // Temporary plot data to work with or store in {in...} or {home...}
-plotAddr (byte) - Plot register address of the current plot plotId (short) - Owner Id plotIgn (string) - Owner IGN plotUnix (int) - Unix timestamp when the plot expires
+plotAddr (byte) [&cNone] - Plot register address of the current plot plotId (short) - Owner Id plotIgn (string) - Owner IGN plotUnix (int) - Unix timestamp when the plot expires